isaacnmm/pestpolicy-hugo2XX/content/posts/what-can-kill-fleas-instantly/index.md

 layout: post
 ---

 Fleas can be a nightmare for pet owners and homeowners alike.
 These tiny, blood-sucking insects can cause discomfort to pets and humans, leading to itching, irritation, and even serious health problems.
-If youre dealing with a [flea](https://pestpolicy.com/are-fleas-attracted-to-heat/) infestation, youll want to know what can kill fleas instantly to provide relief.
+If youre dealing with a [flea](https://pestpolicy.com/are-fleas-attracted-to-heat/)infestation, youll want to know what can kill fleas instantly to provide relief.

 In this article, well discuss effective solutions to eradicate fleas quickly and safely.